clhenrick/data-viz-projects/03_scatterplot/README.md

-#Visualizing Global CO2 output and GNI
-##With an interactive Scatterplot graph
+#Visualizing Global CO2 output and GNI with an interactive Scatterplot graph

 This is a [Processing Sketch](http://www.processing.org/) that visualizes data relating to climate change from the [World Bank Data Indicators.](http://data.worldbank.org/indicator) Two visualizations can be toggled using a switch in the upper right corner.
 Specific data for each country can be viewed by hovering the mouse over each circle.
 Color scheme was borrowed from Cynthia Brewer's [Color Brewer](http://colorbrewer2.org/) tool.